furiosa-ai/furiosa-models/docs/model_object.md

 <a name="accessing_artifacts_and_metadata"></a>
 ## Accessing artifacts and metadata
-A `Model` object includes model artifacts, such as ONNX, tflite, DFG, and ENF.
+A `Model` object includes model artifacts, such as ONNX, tflite, calibration range in yaml format, and ENF.

-DFG and ENF are [FuriosaAI Compiler](https://furiosa-ai.github.io/docs/latest/en/software/compiler.html) specific formats.
+ENF format is [FuriosaAI Compiler](https://furiosa-ai.github.io/docs/latest/en/software/compiler.html) specific format.
-Both formats are used for pre-compiled binary, and they are used to skip compilation times that take up to minutes.
+Once you have the ENF file, you can reuse it to omit the compilation process that take up to minutes.
 In addition, a `Model` object has various metadata.
 The followings are all attributes belonging to a single `Model` object.

-### `furiosa.registry.Model`
+### `furiosa.models.types.Model`
-::: furiosa.registry.Model
+::: furiosa.models.types.Model
     options:
         show_source: true

 ## Inferencing with Session API
-To load a model to FuriosaAI NPU, you need to create a session instance with a `Model` object through Furiosa SDK.
-As we mentioned above, even a single `Model` object has multiple model artifacts, such as a ONNX model and an ENF (FuriosaAI's compiled program binary).

-If an `Model` object is passed to `session.create()`, Session API chooses the ENF (FuriosaAI's Executable NPU Format) by default.
-In this case, `session.create()` doesn't involve any compilation because it uses the pre-compiled ENF binary.
+You can create a session by passing the `enf` field of the model object to the `furiosa.runtime.session.create()` function.
+The "enf" field's binary is already compiled, so you can perform inference directly without the compilation process.
+You can also manually quantize and compile the original f32 model with the given calibration range.

 !!!Info
     If you want to learn more about the installation of furiosa-sdk and how to use it, please follow the followings: